 Decouple an abstraction from its implementation so that the two can vary independently — avoiding a permanent binding between them.

-Imagine a notification system: you have notification types (Alert, Reminder, Welcome) and delivery channels (Email, SMS, Slack).
-Without Bridge, you'd need AlertEmail, AlertSMS, AlertSlack, ReminderEmail, ReminderSMS...
-3×3 = 9 classes.
-Add one type or channel and it doubles.
-With Bridge: 3 + 3 = 6 classes total, any combination.
+Imagine a notification system: you have notification types (Alert, Reminder) and delivery channels (Email, SMS).
+Without Bridge, you'd need AlertEmail, AlertSMS, etc. With Bridge, you just compose them at runtime.

-The key insight: use composition instead of inheritance to connect the two hierarchies.
-The abstraction holds a reference to an implementor and delegates platform-specific work to it.
+Key Idea: Use composition instead of inheritance to connect hierarchies.
+The abstraction delegates platform-specific work to an implementor.

-Without Bridge, adding dimensions to a class hierarchy causes class count to multiply:
+Without Bridge, adding dimensions to a class hierarchy causes class count to multiply (M × N):

 class AlertEmailNotification {}